 4. Leave the essential (and sentimental) items for last

 As you chip away at packing each day, your home might start to feel pretty empty.
-While you may feel accomplished for having most of your packing completed early on, you might find yourself scrounging around for an item you really need—think cooking supplies and toiletries.
+While you may feel accomplished for having most of your packing completed early on, you might find yourself scrounging around for an item you need—think cooking supplies and toiletries.
 To combat this, make sure to leave out any items you know you’ll need between now and then.

 Also, think about leaving sentimental items for the end!
 Keeping photos, decor, and kids’ toys out will ensure it still feels like home in the meantime.

 5. Pack an “open first” box

 In addition to leaving certain things for last-minute packing, it’s also smart to designate (and label) a specific “Open First” box.
 Why is that so important?

 Imagine moving into your new home.
 Your boxes are all lined up neatly in each room, thanks to the professional moving company you hired (phew!).
 It’s time to celebrate!
 Until… you have no idea which box you packed the toilet paper in.

 Instead of opening every box to find it, make your life easier with an “Open First” box.
 Even better: be responsible for moving it yourself, so you know right where it is at all times.

 - Put all of your essentials for your first few days in this box, such as:

 - Hand and bath towels